Mixed EW-QCD leading fermionic three-loop corrections at $\mathcal{O}(\alpha_s\alpha^2)$ to electroweak precision observables: Conclusions

 The numerical size of the corrections was found to be small compared to the experimental precision for direct measurements of these quantities today.
 However, they will be important for electroweak studies at future $e^+e^-$ colliders, such as CEPC, FCC-ee, or ILC/GigaZ.
 The order of magnitude of the corrections in the on-shell scheme matches expectations from previous estimates \cite{therr,Blondel:2018mad}.
 It is also observed that the magnitude of the leading fermionic ${\cal O}(\alpha^2\as)$ contributions is reduced when using the \msbar\ scheme for the top-quark mass.

-Overall, the numerical ${\cal O}(\alpha^2\as)$ corrections are smaller than what one would estimate from naive counting of pre-factors, ${\cal O}(\alpha^2\as) \sim (N_cn_q+n_\ell)\alpha \times N_cn_q\alpha \times C_F\as \sim 4 \times 10^{-3}$, where $n_q$ and $n_\ell$ are the numbers of quark and lepton flavors, respectively, and $N_c=3$.
-This indicates that there are cancellations between diagrams.
+On the other hand, one can observe that there are substantial numerical cancellations among the ${\cal O}(\alpha^2\as)$ corrections.
+For example, when setting $\Delta \alpha$ to zero the corrections to most EWPOs increase by roughly a factor of 5.
+This indicates that there are cancellations that are accidental in nature since they depend on the specific value of $\Delta \alpha$. between terms involving $\Delta \alpha$ and other contributions.
 Consequently, the remaining ${\cal O}(\alpha^2\as)$ corrections with only one closed fermion loop may be comparable in magnitude to the results presented in this article, and it will be important to compute them for the physics goals of future $e^+e^-$ colliders.
 These contributions require the evaluation of genuine 3-loop integrals and thus significant additional work.